David Atlas

 David Atlas (May 25, 1924 – November 10, 2015) was an American meteorologist and one of the pioneers of radar meteorology.
 His career extended from World War II to his death: he worked for the US Air Force, then was professor at the University of Chicago and National Center for Atmospheric Research (NCAR), researcher at NASA and private consultant.
 Atlas owned 22 patents, published more than 260 papers, was a member of many associations, and received numerous honors in his field.

 Early life

-Atlas was born May 25, 1924, in Brooklyn, New York, from Jewish parents who immigrated from Poland and Russia.
+Atlas was born May 25, 1924, in Brooklyn, New York, to parents who immigrated from Poland and Russia.
 He studied primary and high school in Brooklyn, starting college in City College of New York afterward.
 He served in the U.S. Army during the Second World War in the US Army Air Corps, where he worked on the development of radars, in particular on the problem of precipitation echos.

 After the war, Atlas remained in the U.S. Air Force for 18 years, working at the Cambridge Research Laboratories, in Bedford, Massachusetts, as head of a research team on weather radars while working on his Master and Doctorate degrees.
 He particularly investigated the Doppler Effect for use in wind measurement.